random9/Tempo/README.md

 ## Editing the File

-Its a workfile file is this repository.
+Its a workfileis this repository.